 Stick with it for a while and you build an inventory of repeat customers.
 You have people referring buyers to you.
-And you make a lot of great friends.
+And you meet a lot of great people.

 Selling cars, being an automobile salesman, at one time might not have been a vocation your mom would have been proud of.

 Today, a career selling cars is a profession!